Grew • Command Line Interface

 This means that the request described in the file dislocated.req

-was found three times in the corpus, each item gives the sentence identifier and the position of the nodes and the edges matched by the request.
+has been found three times in the corpus, each item giving the sentence identifier and the position of the nodes and the edges matched by the request.

 -html